jrkerns/pylinac/docs/source/overview.rst

 Pylinac is intended to be used by two types of physicists: ones who know at least a bit of programming and those who know nothing about programming.

-For the first group, pylinac can be used within a Python environment to automate analysis of tests, either as a script or used within their own flavor of graphical user interface (GUI).
+For the first group, pylinac can be used within a Python environment to automate analysis of QA images.

-For the second group, pylinac will come with its own GUI, allowing those who don't know, or care to know, programming.
-The pylinac GUI will function like any other "normal" end-user software, with a display and buttons, etc. The pylinac GUI component of a module will be built on the underlying pylinac substructure, and will be built after the API component.
+For the second group, pylinac is also implemented as a `web app <assuranceqa.herokuapp.com>`_.

 Philosophy
 ----------